Global Governance Initiative

-The High-Level Policy Forum on Global Governance is part of the Global Governance Initiative between UNDP China and the China Centre for International Economic Exchanges (CCIEE) since 2012.
-Since then two high level policy forums were organised in 2012 and 2014.
-Two flagship reports (2013 and 2015) to summarise and elaborate the main ideas discussed at the forum have been published.
+To strengthen global governance, UNDP China and China Center for International Economic Exchanges (CCIEE) started the Global Governance Initiative since 2012.
+As of September 2017, three high level policy forums (2012, 2014, 2016) were organized, and three flagships (2013, 2015, 2017) to summarize and elaborate the main ideas discussed at the forum have been published.

 What can China do for Development?